 A domain name will separate you from the many websites in your chosen niche.
 The title you provide to your website is akin to choosing a company name.
 Hence, it needs a lot of thought and consideration.

 Consider factors like your chosen demographic, the text length, and the location of your audience when choosing a domain name.
 Also, make sure to act fast as you might not be the only entity who might be trying to create a website in the same niche.

 Design the Pages

 After deciding on a web host and domain name, it’s time to sharpen your web development skills in creating the design elements of your site.
 You can design your website using the tools and experience you’ve gained over time.
-Otherwise, if you’re a beginner at web designing, you can leave this task to a professional graphics designer.
+Otherwise, if you’re a beginner at web designing, you can leave this task to a professional graphics designer or web design agency.

 Create Your Landing Page